DanielCoutoVale/Dependencies/IP-verbs.md

 GROUP       |Deictic >   |Head        |            |            |Auxiliary > |Adjunct >   |Head
 CLAUSE-2    |            |Goal        |            |            |            |            |Head

+An IP analysis results in a more stable syntagma-structure mapping.
+Here we see an attributive clause embedded in a verbal group, which means we rank a clause *possibile est* down to the word rank, so that we can take it as an alternative option to the auxiliary verb *potest*.
+For this to be achieved, a small class of adjectives needs to be either manually created or automatically learned based on the lemmata.
+This class should include modal adjectives such as *possibile* (*possible*), *impossibile* (*impossible*), and *necesse* (*necessary*) as well as truth adjectives such as *verum* (*true*) and *falsum* (*false*).

-In the IP analysis, an attributive clause is embedded in the verbal group.
-This dependency structures according to IP can be visualized in the following way:
+There are four grammatical structures in this dependency tree and we can be represent them graphically in the following way:

 #### Groups